AIARD's Constitution and Bylaws

 Conditions associated with the organization and dissolution of the Association are:

-- No part of the net earnings of the Association shall inure to the benefit of, or be distributable to its members, directors, officers, or other private persons, except that the organization shall be authorized and empowered to pay reasonable compensation for services rendered in furtherance of the purposes set forth in paragraph (a) of this section.
+2. No part of the net earnings of the Association shall inure to the benefit of, or be distributable to its Executive Board.
+In addition, no part of the net earnings of the Association shall inure to the benefit of, or be distributable to its members or other private persons, except that the organization shall be authorized and empowered to pay reasonable compensation for services rendered in furtherance of the purposes set forth in Article II.
 No substantial part of the activities of the Association shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the organization shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of these articles, the Association shall not carry on any other activities not permitted to be carried on by an organization exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code (or the corresponding provisions of any future United States Internal Revenue Law).